-The Firm is able provide representation to clients in complex intellectual property ("IP") litigation cases with special emphasis on patent, trademark, copyright, trade secret and unfair competition in high technology areas.
+The Firm is able provide representation to clients in complex intellectual property ("IP") litigation cases with special emphasis on patent, trademark (including trademark opposition proceedings), copyright, trade secret and unfair competition in high technology areas.
 Our clients consist primarily of small and medium size companies that have had their rights infringed by large corporations.
 Thus, we generally undertake David vs. Goliath litigation matters.

 We understand the underlying business issues inherent in litigation that our clients face and we partner with our clients to address those issues.
 This philosophy manifests itself specifically in our case management process, which focuses on early case evaluation and case management in accordance with the litigation objectives of our clients.
 To that end, we have the capacity to incorporate real-time, on-line collaborative case and fee management systems.
 We can also provide dedicated websites which allow us to share documents and communicate with our clients.